hpsantos/ride-together/README.md

 # Ride Together

-This is a project developed for the first edition of the [geekathon](https://www.geekathon.dev/).
+This is a project developed for the first edition of the [geekathon](https://www.geekathon.dev/) (Nov 2021).
-We used [Next.js](https://nextjs.org/) bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It uses [Next.js](https://nextjs.org/) bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This code is meant only for a small demo and should not be used in a production environment.
+It was done in under 24hours and is meant only to be used to demonstrate the concept.

 ## Getting Started